 67 percent of accountants prefer using cloud accounting software.
 This software eases billing and accounts receivable processes by giving greater financial data access and collaborating well with your accounting team.
 Tools like Xero and QuickBooks online are perfect for small to mid-level businesses because they have more easy-to-use features.
 These tools also allow easy integration with various time tracking software to log time entries in your invoices.

-Connecting with different analytics tools help these tools track cash flow efficiently.
+Connecting with different analytics tools helps these tools track cash flow efficiently.
 Through cloud-based software, businesses can automate repeat invoices and send follow-up reminders frequently.

 Various tools like Plooto and Square ease the payment receiving process via cheque, wire transfer, and credit card.
 For a small commission fee, you end up receiving many benefits that increase your turnover ratio significantly.